burke/zeus/README.md

 Zeus preloads your app so that your normal development tasks such as `console`, `server`, `generate`, and tests take **ONE second**.

+This screencast gives a quick overview of how to use zeus:

 [![Watch the screencast!](http://s3.amazonaws.com/burkelibbey/vimeo-zeus.png)](http://vimeo.com/burkelibbey/zeus)

 ## Requirements